 Additional Reading: Two Minute Guide: Tax On Your Gold

-The accumulating is pretty similar to the SIP system you see in Mutual Funds, except for one minor difference; SIP units can be redeemed as per your need whereas SGB units can be redeemed only post 5 years.
+The accumulating is pretty similar to the SIP system you see in Mutual Funds, except for one minor difference; SIP units can be redeemed as per your need whereas SGB units can be redeemed only post five years.

 Additional Reading: Still Confused About SIP Investment?
 A Guide To Help You Sail Through

 Transactions in the secondary market may or may not result in gains, because there may not be enough buyers to purchase the quantity you’re selling.
 Additionally, liquidity and price can greatly affect your transaction here.
 Nonetheless, you can trade SGBs on stock exchanges within a date specified by the issuer.
 For example, you could trade your SGBs on the NSE or BSE (among others) after the five-year lock-in.

 Experts suggest that your decision should be based on your desired outcome.
 If you’re looking to meet a financial objective, then you should not allocate more than 10% of your investment portfolio towards SGBs.
 On the other hand, if you’re looking at SGBs as an investment, you can broaden your scope of SGB investments.